MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

-We propose a novel byzantine-robust and privacy-preserving federated learning system.
-To defend against malicious majority clients, we put forward a new approach \emph{Model Segmentation} based on the clustering algorithm DBSCAN.
-We further improve the accuracy of our clustering by intaking pairwise cosine similarity.
-By leveraging cryptographic tools and differential privacy, our design enables training to be performed correctly without breaching privacy.
-The experimental results demonstrate that the proposed protocol effectively deals with the malicious setting for both server and client sides and outperforms most existing solutions.
-After optimization, the overheads of our design can be further decreased by at least 3$\times$.
-We also leave some interesting open problems. {More discussions are given in the Appendix~\ref{sec:discussion}.}
+We propose a novel Byzantine-robust and privacy-preserving FL system.
+To defend against malicious majority clients, we introduce \emph{Model Segmentation}.
+Leveraging cryptographic tools and DP, our design enables training to be performed correctly without breaching privacy.
+Our experimental results demonstrate that the proposed protocol effectively deals with various malicious settings and outperforms most existing solutions.
+In addition to theoretical and empirical analysis, we also provide extensive discussions on model accuracy, advantages of \texttt{MUDGUARD}, and its limitations.
+Due to page limits, please refer to Appendix~\ref{sec:otherdis}.